Getting started with a new project can be a daunting task.

 #9 Boost your credit score

 Simple but super effective.

-Not only does your credit score affect the amount of money you have access to, but it determines the interest rates you’re offered if you choose to borrow in the future.
+Your credit score not only affects the amount of money you have access to, but it determines the interest rates you're offered if you choose to borrow in the future.

 Good credit = less risky to lenders = better interest rates.